dconroy/ULI-Registry/README.md

 1) Is mongo the right technology for this?
 Will it scale to millions of users?
 2) Can the matching be improved?
 Right now only doing email, or combination of first and last name?
 How can we ensure millisecond response time on multiple searches on a NOSQL collection?
 Elastic Search?
+3) Do I need to nest the license information like the DID spec?
-3) How do we avoid leaking data?
+4) How do we avoid leaking data?
    1) Do we need to obsfucate license numbers?
    2) NRDS?
    3) Names?